Bamboo Shrimp: Size, Lifespan, Tank Setup, Breeding & Care

 Identifying Bamboo Shrimp

-Bamboo shrimp stand out with their striking colors and looks.
-They grow to be 2.5 to 5 inches (6 to 13 cm) long.
-Their bodies are reddish-brown with horizontal stripes, looking like wood grain.
-These stripes help identify them in a tank full of different fish.
+Bamboo Shrimp are real eye-catchers thanks to their unique colors and patterns.
+They grow anywhere from 2.5 to 5 inches long (about 6 to 13 cm), with a reddish-brown body that has subtle horizontal stripes, almost like wood grain.
+These stripes make them easy to spot, even in a tank bustling with different fish.

 Life Expectancy